danikavu/Ableton-Drum-Rack/README.md

 This module creates Drum Rack presets for [Ableton Live 11](https://www.ableton.com/en/live/)

 It creates a database of samples from a given path and utilizes SQL queries to generate sample sets for the Drum Rack.
 You can specify folders, keywords and sample duration (If samples are analyzed).
 Sample choices are based purely on strings searches at the moment.
-Ex 'kick' will match any sample the contains the word kick.
+Ex. 'kick' will match any sample the contains the word kick.

 ### Requirements